 Hannah Shapiro joined the Janney School team as a kindergarten partner teacher in 2016 and transitioned to a Pre-K partner teacher in 2019.
 Hannah moved to DC in 2015 from California to serve as a Pre-K assistant teacher at Two Rivers Public Charter School.
 She is currently a graduate student in Early Childhood Education at American University.
 Outside of school, Hannah enjoys volunteering, visiting bookstores, baking, and exploring the District.

 Rebecca Sherman has been an educator at Janney since 2000 and has taught Pre-K, Kindergarten, 1st and 2nd grades.
 Originally from Boston, Massachusetts, Mrs. Sherman graduated from American University (GO EAGLES!) with a bachelors degree in History and received her MAT from Simmons College.
 Rebecca resides in Bethesda with her husband Robert, two young sons Benjamin and Jacob, and two crazy cats Thumbs and Miss Prissy.
-Mrs. Sherman roots for her Boston sports teams, enjoys spending time with family and friends and travelling.
+Mrs. Sherman roots for her Boston sports teams, enjoys spending time with family and friends and traveling.

 Jordan Simon originally joined the Janney team in 2017 as a term teacher in fourth grade and she is thrilled to be returning in her new role as the PreK and Kindergarten Science teacher.
 Ms. Simon holds a Master’s degree in Elementary Education from George Washington University.
 During her Master’s program she held student-teaching positions at Somerset Elementary School and Lafayette Elementary School.
 After finishing her degree, Mrs. Simon took some time to be home with her two young children, while still volunteering and substituting within DCPS.
 Most recently, Mrs. Simon taught third grade at Brent Elementary School in Capitol Hill.
 Originally from Connecticut, Ms. Simon has been in Washington, D.C. for 20 years and currently lives in Capitol Hill with her husband Lee and their two sons Jacob and Thomas.